toncic/GraphQL-Server-Example/README.md

 This is one of the many ways to implement the GraphQL server which I found pretty interesting.

-Instead of fighting with manually creating files for schema and resolvers, we can do that in a gently way using typescript [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) and [TypeGraphQL](https://typegraphql.com/)
+Instead of fighting with manually creating files for schema and resolvers, we can do that in a nice way using typescript [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) and [TypeGraphQL](https://typegraphql.com/)

 Here is an example of Recipe class: